henrik/octopress/source/_posts/2013-09-01-raygun-io-review.markdown

 The difference isn't explained clearly in the UI, so I found it confusing at first, but I think it's pretty clever now that I get it.

 "Active" is for new exceptions.
-"Resolved" and "Ignored" work the same way technically, but having two buckets with separate meanings is valuable.
+"Resolved" and "Ignored" do the same thing – making the exception non-active – but having two buckets with separate meanings is valuable.
 You can "resolve" an error when you believe it's fixed for good; you can "ignore" an error when it's not important to address right now.

 "Permanently ignored" is for e.g. errors triggered by bots, that you'll never fix.
 Honeybadger has the same feature, and I'm of two minds about it.
 I prefer to rescue those things in my app, not in my error reporting service of the day, but pragmatically it can take hours to code and test a fix, so just ignoring it may be a better return on investment.